vivarium-collective/vivarium-core/doc/guides/experiments.rst

 --------------------

-To create an experiment, you need only instantiate the :py:class:`vivarium.core.experiment.Experiment` class.
+To create an experiment, you need only instantiate the :py:class:`vivarium.core.engine.Engine` class.
 To help others reproduce your experiment, create a file in the ``vivarium-core/experiments`` directory that defines a function that generates your experiment.
 For example, here is the function from